lizfaria/Portfolio-2020/src/markdown-pages/collection/portfolio.md

     text: >-
       This React Native Application gets colour palettes from artist Matt DesLauriers' github raw files and displays them in screens for users to view.
-Users can customize their own palette using aggregated colors from the palettes on a modal form.
+Users can customize their own palette using aggregated colours from the palettes on a modal form.
+Please note, features of this app like scrolling and the switch input are meant for mobile.
+For a better experience, try viewing from a mobile browser or simulating a phone device with touch simulation enabled from your desktop browser inspector.
     title: React Native Personal Project
   - image: /static/assets/screenshot_2019-12-17-cohort-application-forms-1-.png
     imageAlt: Screenshot of Admin Dashboard on Applications App